ibiscum/go-oas-examples/3.0/yaml/request-examples/requestexample/docs/SingleExampleAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPutRequestBodyRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPutRequestBodySingleRequest struct via the builder pattern

 Name | Type | Description  | Notes